 I received a copy of Hellfire and Honey (Eternal Alliances #1) by A. N. Payton from NetGalley.
 The blurb of the book intrigued me, and I was so glad that my request for it got accepted.
 This fantasy romance about witches and vampires immediately fascinated me.
-Hellfire and Honey follows the story of a witch princess Sal and vampire king Kadence.
+Hellfire and Honey follows the story of a witch princess Sal and a vampire king Kadence.

 Sal’s parents suddenly disappeared one night, with half of the witch army leaving Sal as the heir to the throne.
 She is unpopular amongst the court members and even her people.
 There is a war going on between witches and vampires for decades.
 Sal realizes that it is a losing battle, and to save her people and her kingdom, she makes the difficult decision to surrender herself.
 The king of the vampires Kadence accepts her surrender, but it comes with terms and conditions.
 Their kingdoms are to be united, and Sal will become the queen of the witches, but she has to work under Kadence’s approval.